-- 1. Purpose: The district diversity, equity and inclusion committee should support member, club, and district efforts to grow and diversify our membership and participation and promote diversity, equity and inclusion practices and policies for members, participants and the community. - 2.
-Additional Qualifications of Members: The committee members should reflect the diversity of the district and include members of Rotary and Rotaract clubs and participants.
+1. Purpose: The district diversity, equity and inclusion committee should support member, club, and district efforts to grow and diversify our membership and participation and

+- 2. Additional Qualifications of Members: The committee members should reflect the diversity of the district and include members of Rotary and Rotaract clubs and participants.
 It is preferred that members have one or more of the following qualities: - a.
 Experience leading diversity, equity, and inclusion activities - b.
 Professional diversity, equity, and inclusion experience or education - c.
-Lived diversity, equity, and inclusion experience - 3.
-Duties and Responsibilities: - a.
+Lived diversity, equity, and inclusion experience

+- a.
 Provide diversity, equity, and inclusion education in cooperation with the district learning committee. - b.
 Evaluate district policies and guidelines using a diversity, equity and inclusion lens and recommend changes to increase the diversity, equity and inclusion of those policies and guidelines. - c.
 Advise district leadership on creating a welcoming district culture. - 4.
 Additional Learning Requirements: The chair and members should complete the diversity, equity and inclusion courses offered by Rotary. - 5.
 Appointment of Chair: To be effective, the district diversity, equity and inclusion committee must have continuity of leadership; therefore, the committee chair shall be appointed for a three-year term, subject to review, with documented agreement of the governor, governor-elect and governor-nominee for their term of service.